Naval warfare in the Russo-Ukrainian war (2022–present): Black Sea Grain Initiative

 The Black Sea Grain Initiative was effective from 22 July 2022 to 17 July 2023, and guaranteed the safe passage of grain via ships from certain Ukrainian ports.

 Following the end of the period during which the Black Sea Grain Initiative was in effect, the Russian Defence Ministry said that it would deem all ships travelling to Ukraine to be potentially carrying military cargo.
 In the same statement, Russia declared south-eastern and north-western parts of the Black Sea to be temporarily unsafe for navigation.

 However, despite the Black Sea Grain Initiative falling through, Ukraine has been able to re-assert itself in the Black Sea and push Russian warships away from the coastline, allowing them to set up a grain export corridor.
 Ukraine has successfully pushed Russia away from Odesa ports and set up this corridor through a number of military victories, including the Ukrainian liberation of Snake Island and the Ukrainian city Kherson on the Black Sea.
 In addition, Ukraine has successfully coordinated missile strikes against Russian Black Sea Fleet ships in Crimea and used unmanned sea drones to destroy and damage Russian naval vessels.
 As a result of these attacks, Russia has pulled back from the Ukrainian coastline and repositioned much of its fleet to more secure locations along the Russian coast, notably the port of Novorossiysk, to protect its vessels from continued Ukrainian strikes.
-Since the summer of 2023, Ukraine has been able to set up a 22km zone of territorial water and their exports have gradually increased since the beginning of the war.
+Since the summer of 2023, Ukraine has been able to set up a 22 km zone of territorial water and their exports have gradually increased since the beginning of the war.
 By autumn of 2023, Ukraine was able to export 8.6 million tons of cargo and by the end of 2024, Ukraine had achieved nearly 100 million tons of total transshipment.

 However, in response to this, Russia has launched dozens of attacks on Ukrainian ports since July 2023.
 The most recent attack was on 23 May 2025 when Russia fired two ballistic missiles at the Odesa Port, killing two and injuring seven others.